fealone/dcoh/README.md

 ```

 #### How to deceive
 Create the contents you want to deceive.
+If a path has an end of a slash then, add "index.html" to the end.

 `dcoh/contents/{domain}/{url}`